xrose3159/xrose3159.github.io/_pages/about.md

 # 🎓 Misc

 - I am a big fans of Derrick Rose, Chris Bumstead and David Dai (Liang zi).
+- I enjoy fitness, and my bench press max is over 100kg.
+- I enjoy FPS such as CSGO, VALORANT ...
+- I enjoy basketball, and have served as the starting forward for my college team.
-- I enjoy fitness(Bench press 100 kg), basketball, hiking, FPS and violin.
+- I enjoy hiking, and have summited Tianmenshan, Cangshan and so on.